-Years Office space 1.5 to 3 years
+Years Office space 2 years

 If ownership of the leased asset transfers to the Group at the end of the lease term or the cost reflects the exercise of a purchase option, depreciation is calculated using the estimated useful life of the asset.
 The right-of-use assets are also subject to impairment.
 Refer to the accounting policies in Impairment of nonfinancial assets section.